We'd love to hear from you!

 Where's the nearest major airport?

-We are 2.5 hours from Portland and Seattle-Tacoma airports.
+We are 2.5 hours from both Portland and Seattle-Tacoma airports.

 What's the best time of year to visit?

 For most, it's summer and early autumn.
 It can get hot here, but most summer days are totally clear and mild.
 Winter's also pretty great if you enjoy skiing (downhill or nordic), snowboarding, or snowshoeing.
-November and April (wet months) are great for just cocooning in the cabins.
+November and April are great for foraging (chanterelles, morels, matsutakes, to name just a few), and otherwise just cocooning in the cabins.

 Hiking is hugely popular here, but your options will vary depending on the season.
 Nearly every trailhead is accessible between June and early November, but you'll be restricted to lowland hikes in wintry months unless you've got snowshoes, backcountry skis and seriously good orienteering chops.

-All of our cabins are located in vacation home communities.
+Our cabin is located in a vacation home community.
 If you're looking for a truly off-the-grid experience, that'll be a disappointment.
-We have neighbors, but all of our cabins still offer plenty of privacy, immersion in nature, and proximity to sublime landscapes.
-Little Owl and Pine Marten are adjacent to National Forest.
+We have neighbors, but you'll still enjoy plenty of privacy, immersion in nature, and proximity to sublime landscapes.
+Our back deck is immediately adjacent to National Forest, and about 30 yards from a lovely stream.

 Do you do charity auctions or giveaways?